 The scapula should move from side to side like a windscreen wiper when the dog runs.
-Therefore, if the harness covers the scapula it will stop the scapula moving while the dog is running.
+Therefore, if the harness covers the scapula it may reduce the scapula movement while the dog is running.

 The harness should avoid the front leg muscles that go across the chest in front of the forelimbs.
-This is because straps over the chest muscles stop the legs reaching forward and unbalances the dog.
+This is because straps over the chest muscles may stop the legs reaching forward and unbalance the dog.